 Gov. Cuomo has mandated that staff stay home from all non-essential businesses in the state of New York, which applies to all of our libraries.
 Although we are no longer able to obtain physical materials or supply scanning services for items held in the Cornell Library, we are still able to supply many chapter or article scans electronically.
 We encourage you to first use the library catalog to identify resources that are available to you online, ask the library to purchase an ebook via the online purchase request, or contact Ask-A-Librarian to help you find appropriate online resources.
 If you are still unable to locate the material you need, please use the links on this page to submit your request.

 What is Borrow Direct?

 Borrow Direct is a rapid book request and delivery system.
-It enables Cornell faculty, staff and students to search the combined library catalogs of Brown, Columbia, Cornell, Dartmouth, Harvard, University of Pennsylvania, University of Chicago, Johns Hopkins, MIT, Princeton and Yale, a collection of over 60 million volumes, and directly request expedited delivery of circulating items.
+It enables Cornell faculty, staff and students to search the combined library catalogs of Brown, Columbia, Cornell, Dartmouth, Harvard, University of Pennsylvania, University of Chicago, Johns Hopkins, MIT, Duke, Princeton and Yale, a collection of over 60 million volumes, and directly request expedited delivery of circulating items.

 How does Borrow Direct work?

 - Login to Borrow Direct using your Cornell NetID.